pranigopu/pranigopu.github.io/docs/agentic-ai/autonomy-levels-in-agentic-ai.md

 # 3. Generalised Workflows by Level

-Each workflow below describes the interaction pattern between the human (H) and the AI agent (A) across the phases of a task: **initiation → planning → execution → review → completion**.
+Each workflow below describes the interaction pattern between...

+- the human (H)
+- the AI agent (A)

+... across the phases of a task:

+`initiation -> planning -> execution -> review -> completion`

 ## L1 - User as Operator